TeamRoboManipal25/Task-6-OpenCV/README.md

 - Allowed libraries:
   - cv2 (OpenCV)
   - numpy
-- Do not use end-to-end black-box trackers / pre-made commercial tracking pipelines (implement the core logic).
+- Do not use end-to-end black-box trackers or pre-made commercial tracking pipelines (e.g., YOLO or Faster R-CNN for detection, or DeepSORT for multi-object tracking).(implement the core logic).

 ---